10 Tips For Your Bali TripHat

 Gold Jewellery

-It won’t take long on your trip to Bali before some taxi driver has tried to force you into visiting a jeweller, or a souvenir store, or a myriad of other shops that you really don’t want to go into but that your driver will gain a commission from if you decide to buy something there.
+It won’t take long on your trip to Bali before a taxi driver tries to force you into visiting a jeweller, or a souvenir store, or a myriad of other shops that you really don’t want to go into but that your driver will gain a commission from if you decide to buy something there.
+This ‘kickback’ system is pretty common in Bali as it financially benefits both the store owners and the taxi driver.
+When you get to these destinations you may feel pressured to buy even if you don’t want to and the store seems sketchy.
 Be polite, but be firm: you don’t want to go.
+The easiest way to deal with these situations is to avoid getting into them so don’t be afraid to set firm but polite boundaries.

 9. Go Easy On The Arak